dryschelrophyllforest_WoomargNR (15)+TEXT

 Charles Sturt University Institute of Land, Water and Society is also a key partner – involved in the Slopes2Summit Partnership and has strong regional research-practice links.

-There is never enough funding or enough resources to collect all the information we need to inform how we manage our landscapes and wildlife – in the digital age, citizen Science Tools have proliferated.
-Getting the public to contribute information to scientists is the way of the future.
+There is never enough funding or enough resources to collect all the information we need to inform how we manage our landscapes and wildlife.
+In the digital age, citizen Science Tools have proliferated.
+Making these tools available, so that the public can contribute information to scientists is the way of the future.
 By using some of the tools available, we can compile a large amount of information and if there is control over the quality of the information through apps and other tools, scientist can use it in their studies.
-We would encourage people to explore the options but some key ones that help HLN are: